This Banana Bread Recipe Using Frozen Bananas is everyone’s favorite. It’s so simple to make and the entire family will love it!

 Once the bananas have drained for just a moment, you can toss them into your mixing bowl and pour the sugar on top.
 Yes, it takes a full cup.
 Yes, it probably makes this recipe qualify as more of a “cake” than a “bread.”
 Yes, I call it “bread” and eat half the loaf anyway.

 Add in a couple of beaten eggs, three tablespoons of milk, butter that’s been melted in the microwave and cooled a bit, and the baking soda.
 Mix it all together with a wooden spoon.
 Don’t worry if it’s a little “soupy.”

 Next, stir in the flour.
 The best way to measure flour is to scoop it out of the bag or canister and then level off the top with the flat side of a knife.

 Once the flour is completely mixed in, pour the batter into a greased loaf pan and smooth the top with a spatula.

-Bake for about an hour or so until the bread is all beautiful and brown on top and a toothpick inserted into the center comes out clean.
+Bake for about an hour or so until the banana bread is all beautiful and brown on top and a toothpick inserted into the center comes out clean.

 Let the bread cool in the pan for about five minutes and then remove it onto a rack to cool.
 Or remove it onto a cutting board and slice it very carefully while it’s burning your fingertips because it smells too good to wait.
 It’s your call!